 L1B Blanket Visa Eligibility Criteria

 The US L1B visa permits foreign workers with specialist skills or knowledge to transfer to a US branch of their employer or to move there to set up a new subsidiary.
-Under the Trump administration, stricter adjudication continues to emerge in respect of the L1 classification, as resident US workers are favored for US-based vacancies.

 In order for US immigration authorities to approve the L1B visa petition, it must be demonstrated that the employee is vital to company and that their specialist knowledge is key to the running of the business.